thindil/steamsky/bin/doc/MODDING.md

   button.
 Optional.
 * Key `MoveStepIcon`: Path to the SVG image which will be used on move ship one step in path button.
 Optional.
+* Key `MoveToIcon`: Path to the SVG image which will be used on move ship to destination button.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode